JoseMenes91/Magic-Microplots-Shape-Generator-UAV-QGIS/README.md

 <img width="1024" height="1024" alt="image" src="https://github.com/user-attachments/assets/7b86fe33-8d51-4673-a068-76cc487dc15f" />

-A QGIS plugin to generate customizable grids of microplots for agricultural trials based on user-defined parameters and corner points.
-It supports sequential and serpentine numbering, and can integrate external field data from CSV files.
+This QGIS plugin is a tool for the automatic generation of experimental plot polygons from a point layer that defines the boundaries of a field.
+It is ideal for the analysis of experimental designs in precision agriculture, allowing for seamless integration with external field data (traits) and plot design maps (field maps).

+The tool generates a grid of plots, georeferences it to the field boundaries, and assigns identifiers and attributes, thus facilitating spatial analysis and data visualization.

 ## ✨ Features

-- **Customizable Grid:** Specify the number of rows and columns.
-- **Plot Sizing:** Define the length and width of individual plots.
-- **Flexible Numbering:** Choose between sequential and serpentine numbering; set an initial ID.
-- **Field Data Integration:** Load external CSV files and join them to the microplots using a common ID.
-- **Intuitive Corner Selection:** Select 4 corner points directly on the map canvas.
+## Características Principales

+-   **Plot Generation:** Creates a grid of plot polygons from four corner points.
+-   **Data Integration:** Allows for the assignment of field data (`.csv`) to each plot.
+-   **Flexible Numbering:** Uses a field map file (`.csv`) to assign `PlotID`s, respecting the experimental design.
+-   **Geometric Adjustments:** Allows for adjusting plot size and applying a buffer to the boundaries.
+-
 ## 🛠 Installation

 1. Download or clone this repository.